 Test tones are played through each speaker as Audyssey MultEQ XT Room Correction and Speaker Setup runs.
 This process takes a few minutes.
 Please refrain from talking during measurements and do not stand between speakers and the microphone.
-Do not disconnect the speaker setup microphone during Andyssey MultEQ XT Room Correction and during Audyssey MultEQ XT Room Correction and Speaker Setup, unless you want to cancel the setup.
+Do not disconnect the speaker setup microphone during Audyssey MultEQ XT Room Correction and Speaker Setup, unless you want to cancel the setup.
 If you select "Audyssey Quick Start", you will go to step 9.